sahar-arshad/AI-Equity-Advisor/README.md

 ## Introduction

 Welcome to the AI Equity Advisor!
-Our solution aims to revolutionize the investment recommendation process for financial stakeholders, providing transparency, efficiency, and accuracy in decision-making.
+This solution aims to revolutionize the investment recommendation process for financial stakeholders, providing transparency, efficiency, and accuracy in decision-making.
 By combining real-time analysis of news based event impacts in conjuction with technical indicators, our tool offers well-informed stock recommendations in the dynamic stock market environment.

 ## Features